Glossary and Abbreviations

 Honors (H) Specialized college-level courses.

-ID numbers Any identification numbers that would be helpful in matching your documents to your application, including:
+ID numbers Any identification numbers that are helpful in matching your documents to your application, including:

 • School-assigned ID numbers.